hivsuper/hivsuper.github.io/_posts/2023-03-13-Deploy ECS with EC2 and AWS ECR Using Terraform.md

 ---
 title: Deploy ECS with EC2 and AWS ECR Using Terraform
 date: 2023-03-13 11:33:00 +0800
-categories: [English, AWS Learning Journey]
+categories: [Technology, AWS Learning Journey]
 tags: [python, docker]
 ---
 This article introduces how to create ECS service running with EC2 and an ECR image on AWS using terraform.